 Constructing a new building

-Initial applications (Child Care Facility Expansion Application 1), which include the basic requirements to be licensed, will be accepted through September 30, 2022.
-During October 2022, applications will be reviewed and in early November 2022, candidates will be selected to receive Child Care Facility Expansion Application 2 where they will describe their business and construction plans and provide a financial forecast.
-Child Care Facility Expansion Application 2 is due on December 31, 2022.
-Award recipients will be notified in early February 2023.
-A second round of applications for those constructing a new building will start on March 1, 2023 with awards announced in August 2023.
+Initial applications (Child Care Facility Expansion Application 1), which include the basic requirements to be licensed, will be accepted from March 1, 2023 through March 31, 2023.
+During April 2023, applications will be reviewed and in early May 2023, candidates will be selected to receive Child Care Facility Expansion Application 2 where they will describe their business and construction plans and provide a financial forecast.
+Child Care Facility Expansion Application 2 is due on June 30, 2023.
+Award recipients will be notified in early August 2023.